Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 This section describes major changes that have been made to the spec since it was released.

+##### February 27

+Added more FAQs to address common questions about the mysterious JavaFX Nodes, Groups, and special root Group.

 ##### February 25

 * Added a clarification to the runtimes: Using arrow keys or clicking should be resolved in constant time: but the length of each line is a constant, since the window can only be so wide.